Updated December 2024

-The Information Technology (IT) landscape is experiencing rapid growth and intensifying competition, with IT spending projected to reach nearly 5.1 trillion U.S. dollars in 2024, a significant 29% increase since 2020 (source: Statista).
+The Information Technology (IT) landscape is experiencing rapid growth and intensifying competition.
+IT spending is projected to reach nearly 5.1 trillion U.S. dollars in 2024, a significant 29% increase since 2020 (source: Statista).
 Such growth underscores the vast opportunities available in the marketplace while simultaneously highlighting the challenge of distinguishing one's offerings amidst a sea of competitors.

 Over time, the number of IT firms has consistently increased, signaling a robust expansion in the industry.
 The information technology landscape has become a fertile ground for firms of all sizes, from software development startups to multinational corporations.
 The statistics speak for themselves: in 2000, the U.S. was home to approximately 268,000 IT firms, a number that nearly doubled to about 525,000 by 2020, according to CompTIA.
 This steady growth in IT companies illustrates the sector's resilience and dynamism and the increasingly diverse array of technological solutions these firms bring to the market.